Passive Income Calculator

 What is passive income and how does it differ from active income?

-How does compounding growth impact passive income generation?
+How does compounding growth impact passive income?

-What are common sources of passive income for investors?
+What are common sources of passive income?

 How much passive income do I need to be financially independent?